ryjm/ziggurat/roadmap.md

   protocol such that every block producer knows when to produce their block, and makes it available to the other producers.

-  Phase 1: Build out a minimal mempool system for allowing txs to be submitted and a singular Helix for registering and deregistering validators.
-Create a trivial chunk production system with no gas, CSEs, *erasure coding*, or *data availability (red/blue)* checks.
+  Phase 1: Build a working single helix with basic smart contract support.
+Features are as follows:
+  - slot system for allocating validators to slots
+  - "mempool" system in which validators receive transactions and send them to the validator responsible for an upcoming slot.
+Validators send unincluded transactions to the next slot's validator.
+  - smart contract system
+    * need to lock in to a simple standard library; can just import naive.hoon for now, or use something simple enough to handle the token+NFT contract cases.
+    * can just use a map to look up cell & contract ids for now.
+  - cell system, can implement just in memory, no merkleization
+  - no gas

   Build out the necessary Helix runner for importing in and running this Helix from a library.

+  Phase 2:
-  Phase 2: Flesh out the block and chunk validation system such that all state transitions are actually performed properly and validated, at least by the producer.
+  Flesh out the block and chunk validation system such that all state transitions are actually performed properly and validated, at least by the producer.
 Integrate the erasure coding system for ensuring chunk data was available to all validators.

   Phase 3:
-  - *Implement the tx fees, post-hoc gas fees, production of Zigs per block, and chunk/block rewards*
+  - Implement the tx fees, post-hoc gas fees, production of UBars per block, and chunk/block rewards
-  - *Fully implement native asset / pubkey account system*
+  - hardcode NFT and token contracts to make them "native assets"
+  - add support for burning cells to move them cross-helix

   Phase 4: A few lines of work that can be done in parallel:
-  - Implement the CSE system.
   - *Implement a version of +mink that passes the control flow back to the program that ran it every so often as a means of limiting time spent executing any particular program*
-  - *Fork Naive's std.hoon library and add cryptographic functions (Schnorr sigs, Keccak, etc) for smart contracts*
-  - *Implement a second Helix that is meant for more "normal" usage as opposed to the initial specialized Helix for validator registration.*
+  - *Fork Naive's std.hoon library and add cryptographic functions (Schnorr sigs, Keccak, etc) for smart contracts* as opposed to the initial specialized Helix for validator registration.*
-  - *Utilize the existing +azimuth-tracker and +roller code to build a snapshot of existing Urbit ID PKI*
-  - Build out "fisherman" mode to just watch chain state and validate it.
-    Perhaps build a corresponding Helix for this?

   Phase 5: Clean up loose ends, such as initial sync for new validators, and all the other issues that pop up.
 Write unit tests.

   Phase 6: Performance optimization and security audit

-    Phase 7: Begin running testnets, doing load tests, and preparing to transition Zig tokens off of Ethereum.
+  Phase 7: Begin running testnets, doing load tests, and preparing to
+    transition Zig tokens off of Ethereum.

     * All asterisks denote work that is easily parallelized.